habitat-sh/habitat/www/source/docs/reference/plan-syntax.html.md

 > Note: You should use a [run hook](#hooks) instead if you have complex start up behavior.

 pkg_exports
 : Optional.
 An [associative array](http://www.linuxjournal.com/content/bash-associative-arrays) representing configuration data which should be gossiped to peers.
-The keys in this array are aliases and their values represent the TOML path to a value.
+The keys in this array are used with `pkg_exposes` and for any consuming services that set `pkg_binds` or `pkg_binds_optional`.
+The values represent the TOML path to a value.

   ~~~
   pkg_exports=(